 What are the Suitable Floor Coverings for Hydronic Heating

-Slab Heating certainly has many benefits, however understanding which floor finishes and coverings are suitable and not suitable is important to understand before you make your floor covering selection.
+Slab Heating certainly has many benefits, however, understanding which is the best floor covering for hydronic heating is an important topic to understand before you make your floor covering selection.

 Listen to the Audio